 Fall Tarantula Migration on the Comanche National Grassland

 During the fall each year, large numbers of tarantulas skitter across the landscape in La Junta and southeast Colorado.
 Yes, tarantulas!
 This phenomenon is known as the Tarantula Migration.
-These large, hairy spiders and all species found in Colorado are generally dark brown to black.
+These large, hairy spiders are generally dark brown to black.

 Whitney Cranshaw, Entomology Professor/Extension Specialist at Colorado State University, explains that the spiders, which are of the Oklahoma brown variety, are common in Southeast Colorado because the females like to make their burrows in undisturbed prairie rangeland.
 Those females then stick close to their burrows for the entirety of lives, which can be 25 years long.

 The male tarantulas — when they reach about 8 years old — gang up in groups and set out, using their senses of touch and vibration to locate the females.

 For species that are present in Southeast Colorado the migration of the adult males take place from mid-to-late September (into early October) and it is at this time of the season when Colorado tarantulas are most often observed.

 - September is the ideal time of year to view the tarantula migration.

 - There will still be some in October, and some are crawling about before that.